up-n-atom/wsceepdump/README.md

 # WonderSwan Color/Swan Crystal EEPROM dumper

-_Always test on a handheld of lesser importance to confirm its operation_
+_USE WITH CAUTION!
+Always test on a handheld of lesser importance to confirm its operation_

 ![Wired](images/wired.jpg?raw=true "Wired")